yitsushi/totp-cli/README.md

 ```

 ```
+NAME:
+   totp-cli - Authy/Google Authenticator like TOTP CLI tool written in Go.

+USAGE:
+   totp-cli [global options] command [command options] [arguments...]

+VERSION:
+   v1.4.0

+AUTHOR:
+   Efertone <efertone@pm.me>

+COMMANDS:
-version                                     Print current version of this application delete <namespace> [account]                Delete an account or a whole namespace dump                                        Dump all available namespaces or accounts under a namespace instant                                     Generate an OTP from TOTP_TOKEN or stdin without the Storage backend update                                      Check and update totp-cli itself list [namespace]                            List all available namespaces or accounts under a namespace set-prefix [namespace] [account] [prefix]   Set prefix for a token add-token [namespace] [account]             Add new token change-password                             Change password generate <namespace> <account>              Generate a specific OTP import <input-file>                         Import tokens from a yaml file. help [command]                              Display this help or a command specific help
+   add-token, add   Add new token. change-password  Change password. delete           Delete an account or a whole namespace. dump             Dump all available accounts under all namespaces. generate, g      Generate a specific OTP import           Import tokens from a yaml file. instant          Generate an OTP from TOTP_TOKEN or stdin without the Storage backend. list             List all available namespaces or accounts under a namespace. set-prefix       Set prefix for a token. update           Check and update totp-cli itself help, h          Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --help, -h     show help
+   --version, -v  print the version
 ```

 ### Usage